Jared Carter (Latter Day Saints): Early life

-Carter was born on June 14, 1801, in Killingworth, Connecticut, to Gideon Carter and Johanna Sims, the fifth of six children.
+Carter was born on June 14, 1801, in Benson, Vermont, to Gideon Carter and Johanna Sims, the fifth of six children.
 His siblings included Simeon, Prudence, John S., Gideon H., and Susanna Carter.
-By the time Carter was nine years old, the family had moved to Benson, Vermont.
+The family had moved to Benson, Vermont from Killingworth, Connecticut in 1797.
 He married Lydia Ames on September 20, 1823, in Benson and had nine children: five sons and four daughters.
 By 1831, he was living in Chenango, New York, working as a tanner.

 In January 1831, while on a business trip to Lisle, New York, Carter was introduced to the Book of Mormon by John Peck.
 After reading passages in the book, Carter recorded: "I became immediately convinced that it was a revelation of God and it had such an influence on my mind that I had no mind to pursue my business."
 On February 20, 1831, Carter was baptized into the Church of Jesus Christ of Latter-day Saints by Hyrum Smith in Colesville, New York.
 He was reportedly "so warmed by the spirit of God that he didn't feel the cold of the water on him at that winter season during the half-mile walk to shelter and a change of clothing."
 Carter then travelled with the Colesville Branch of the church to Thompson, Ohio, in May 1831, and thereafter moved to Kirtland, Ohio.